bluelouie/express-react-freedom/README.md

-# express-react-typescript Template
+# express-react Template

-> Simple Starter SPA Template with Typescript on both ends
+> Simple Starter SPA Template

 > Does not use create-react-app for base configuration freedom